x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCollection/createIndex_en.md

         Format: `NotNull: true`

     - NotArray ( *boolean* ): Whether any field of index is allowed to be an array when inserting a record.
-The defalut value is false.
+The default value is false.

         - true: The value of the index field is not allowed to be an array.
         - false: The value of the index field is allowed to be an array.

         Format: `NotArray: true`

-    - Standalone ( *boolean* ): Whether it is a standalone index.
-The defalut value is false, means is not a standalone index.
+    - Standalone ( *boolean* ): Whether it is a [standalone index][standalone].
+The default value is false, means is not a standalone index.

         When it is true, the parameter "NodeName", "NodeID" or "InstanceID" must be specified.

         Format: `Standalone: true`

+> **Note:**
+>
+> - The standalone index does not support configuration constaints, that is, the parameters Unique, NotNull and NotArray cannot be true.
+> - Text indexes cannot be used as standalone indexes.

 - option ( *object, optional* )